shmoocon/proceedings-2015/bring/03_rethinking_the_role_of_security_in_edu.md

 ##4.2	Algorithms and Worst Case Run Times##

-The second example problem is from an algorithms class at University of Montana .
+The second example problem is from an algorithms class at University of Montana.
 Students were given the simple hash function shown in Figure 6, which takes a letter k and computes h(k) = k mod 13.
 This function will be used to build a hash table from user-supplied data.

 The question already asks about worst case runtimes.
 A subtle change to the wording of the questions would make it clear that this is a security concern.